1ux/DCF77Decode/README.md

 For external debugging of DCF77 bit strings you can use my bash scripts under Linux/Unix in the ../examples folder.<br>
 If you pass such a string to dcf77_string_decode.sh you will get the decoding on the command line.
 Since it is difficult to count bits to find out what value they have (1 or 0), you can use extract_dcf77_BIT.sh

+## Thanks to
+[wollewald](https://github.com/wollewald) for source code organisation and ideas for future work [klemens](https://github.com/klemens) for reviewing the source code

 ## Licence
 This program by Michael Krause is licenced under the terms of the GPLv3.